Stocks edge lower as earnings roll in, natural gas soars

-NEW YORK (AP) — Stocks are edging lower in wobbly trading Monday, as worries about interest rates and inflation keep a lid on Wall Street despite some better-than-expected profit reports.
+NEW YORK (AP) — Stocks closed slightly lower after a wobbly day of trading Monday, as worries about interest rates and inflation keep a lid on Wall Street despite some better-than-expected profit reports.

-The S&P 500 was 0.2% lower, coming off its second straight week of losses.
+The S&P 500 slipped less than 0.1%.
+The benchmark index was coming off its second straight week of losses.
 Like it, the other two major U.S. stock indexes also rolled between small gains and losses Monday.
-The Dow Jones Industrial Average was down 72 points, or 0.2%, at 34,376, as of 3:30 p.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The Dow Jones Industrial Average and Nasdaq each fell 0.1%.

+Among S&P 500 companies, a slide in health care, industrial and other sectors narrowly edged out gains in technology, financial, energy and other stocks.

 Stocks have struggled this year as the highest inflation in generations forces the Federal Reserve into a U-turn on the low-interest-rate policies that helped markets soar and the economy to rev in recent years.